gmalen/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Assistant Professor of Mathematics at Skidmore College.
+I am an Assistant Professor of Mathematics at Skidmore College.
 My research interests include topological and geometric data analysis, topological combinatorics, and combinatorial and stochastic topology.

 In addition to my teaching and research, I regularly supervise student research projects and independent studies in both pure and applied topics.
 Previously, I worked down the road at Union College where I ran their incredibly fun Putnam team and served as the Faculty Advisor for the Women's Soccer team (my Liberty League alliances will be seriously tested this fall when the two squads face off in Saratoga).